Tutorial 4: Build a zkApp UI in the Browser with React

 At the

 ?
-Would you like to use TypeScript with this project? › No / Yes
+Would you like to use TypeScript with this project? › No / Yesprompt, select Yes.At the

 ?
-Would you like to use ESLint with this project? › No / Yes
+Would you like to use ESLint with this project? › No / Yesprompt, select No.At the

 ?
-Would you like to use Tailwind CSS with this project? › No / Yes
+Would you like to use Tailwind CSS with this project? › No / Yesprompt, select No.

 Preparing the project